mrmolybdaen/ansible-collection-molybdaen/README.md

 ## Dependencies

-This role depends on several different Python libraries.
+This role depends on several different Python libraries which do not come with the `ansible` or `ansible-core` packages.
 - netaddr

+## Default values

+For most variables defined in roles we use defaults.
+Those defaults are defined where they are used.
+You will find them in templates and task files next to the variable.
+Unfortunately this means one can not rely on these variable values when they are not defined by the user.
+However, templates are a lot more readable doing this.